-Exceptional Unpaid Postal Packets.
+Exceptional Unpaid Postal Packets

-41. The provisions of this Warrant with reference to prepayment of postage shall not apply to postage and fees payable on postal packets with respect to which the Postmaster-General has entered into an arrangement with the senders thereof for the grant of credit facilities.
+40. The provisions of this Warrant with reference to prepayment of postage shall not apply to postage and fees payable on postal packets with respect to which the Postmaster General has entered into an arrangement with the senders thereof for the grant of credit facilities.

-Re-direction.
+Re-direction

-- 42.-(1) Any postal packet may be re-directed from its original address, or any substituted address, to the same addressee at any other address unless the sender has forbidden re-direction by means of a note to that effect on the address side of the packet in a language known in the country of destination. - (2) Every re-directed packet, if fully prepaid for its first transmission, shall be chargeable on delivery with the difference (if any) between the postage prepaid on the first transmission and the postage chargeable if the packet had been originally addressed to the new destination.
+- 41.-(1) Any postal packet may be re-directed from its original address, or any substituted address, to the same addressee at any other address unless the sender has forbidden re-direction by means of a note to that effect on the address side of the packet in a language known in the country of destination. - (2) Every re-directed packet, if fully prepaid for its first transmission, shall be chargeable on delivery with the difference (if any) between the postage prepaid on the first transmission and the postage chargeable if the packet had been originally addressed to the new destination.
 Any packet unpaid or insufficiently prepaid for its first transmission shall be charged on delivery with double the deficient postage which would have been due if it had been originally addressed to the new destination.
-The expression "first transmission" shall be deemed to include transmission to an address within the country in which the packet was posted. - (3) Where a postal packet cannot be delivered, and the sender's address is not situated in the same country as that in which the packet was posted, such packet, when returned to the sender, shall be treated as a re-directed packet. - (4) A redirected packet (being a packet posted at any of the places of origin mentioned in Subparagraph (iii) of paragraph (1) of Regulation 1 of this Warrant to any of the destinations mentioned in the same sub-paragraph) on which, by the terms of this Warrant, no postage was payable on the first transmission, shall be chargeable on delivery with the postage (it any) which would have been chargeable it the packet had been originally addressed to the new destination.
+The expression "first transmission" shall be deemed to include transmission to an address within the country in which the packet was posted. - (3) Where a postal packet cannot be delivered, and the sender's address is not situated in the same country as that in which the packet was posted, such packet, when returned to the sender, shall be treated as a re-directed packet.

-Express Delivery.
+Express Delivery

-- 43. Upon every outgoing postal packet marked with the words "Express delivery" or with such other words as may indicate the desire of the sender that the postal packet may be delivered by special messenger (which words are hereinafter referred to as an "express marking"), there shall be charged and prepaid the fee of sixpence. - 44.
+- 42. Upon every outgoing postal packet marked with the words "Express delivery" or with such other words as may indicate the desire of the sender that the postal packet may be delivered by special messenger (which words are hereinafter referred to as an "express marking"), there shall be charged and prepaid the fee of sixpence. - 43.
 Any incoming postal packet marked with an express marking shall, in Great Britain, be conveyed and delivered by special messenger, subject to the regulations and conditions for the time being in force with respect to the express delivery of inland postal packets.

-Registration.
+Registration